 If your entity is registered in SAM.gov today, your Unique Entity ID (SAM) has already been assigned and is viewable in SAM.gov.
 This includes inactive registrations.
-The Unique Entity ID is currently located below the DUNS Number on your entity registration record.
 Remember, you must be signed in to your SAM.gov account to view entity records.